Return to Index

 - Scientific evidence the treatment works alone or in combination with another therapy

 - Learn as much as you can about the CAM treatment that interests you.
-Reliable websites, like the National Center for Complementary and Alternative Medicine, provide background information on a range of therapies and, in some cases, research results.
+Reliable websites, like the National Center for Complementary and Integrative Health, provide background information on a range of therapies and, in some cases, research results.

 - As you learn more about the CAM treatment, you are sure to have many questions.
 Write them down and share them with your doctor.
 For example, you will want to find out if the treatment is safe considering your:

 - Overall health

 - Medical history